abra-code/replay/README.md

 # replay
-A macOS tool to execute a list of declared actions, primarily file operations like clone, move, create, delete
+A macOS tool to execute a list of declared actions.
+Currently supported actions are:
+- file operations like clone, move, create, delete,
+- execution of a child tool,
+- text operations like echo

 Key features:
-- concurrent file operations for fastest execution with automatic dependency resolution
+- concurrent operations for fastest execution with automatic dependency resolution
-- serial file operations supported if a sequence is required
+- serial operations supported if a sequence is required
 - designed to replace custom shell scripts serially moving/copying files around
-- self contained code - not calling external binaries to perform file operations
+- self contained code - not calling external tools to perform file operations
 - supports cloning on APFS so duplicates don't take unnecessary space on disk
 - small binary